Green spaces here, green spaces there, green spaces everywhere…

 Driven by these noble ideals, he did a very fine job.
 But sadly the park fell into a state of disrepair in the second half of the twentieth century (in common with so many other parks across the land) and was only turned around in 2003 when it received a £5 million Heritage Lottery Fund Award; this enabled significant renovations including cleaning the lake, building a new café and children’s playground and repairing the tennis courts.
 Three cheers for the Heritage Lottery Fund – not only do they help create great British athletes, but they also help create great British parks where people can get out and exercise their minds and bodies.

-The friends of Finsbury Park are an active group, and the thing bothering them at the moment is the Wireless Festival, which closes off nearly a third of the park for several days; and in a wet year, such as this (2016), leaves a muddy morass afterwards.
+The Friends of Finsbury Park are an active group, and the thing bothering them at the moment is the Wireless Festival, which closes off nearly a third of the park for several days; and in a wet year, such as 2016, leaves a muddy morass afterwards.
 In their words:

 “The facts are sufficiently extreme to make this a good test case.
 A large amount of Finsbury Park is to be given over to the Wireless Festival – at least 27% by the Council’s own reckoning – and for a large amount of time including set up.
 Finsbury Park is an oasis of green in this very urban setting and is rightly valued by local residents who either have little or no outside space in their dwellings.
 The chaos caused by Wireless Festival last year was widely reported upon and sympathy is generally with the residents.”